Romancing SaGa 3

 Romancing SaGa 3 is a 1995 role-playing video game developed and published by Square for the Super Famicom.
 The sixth entry in the SaGa series, it was also the last developed for the platform.
 Originally released on the Super Famicom system in Japan on November 11, 1995, the game was released on the Virtual Console in Japan for Wii on September 21, 2010 and Wii U on February 26, 2014.

 A remaster for Android, iOS and PlayStation Vita was announced on March 28, 2017.
-On April 11, 2017, Akitoshi Kawazu tweeted that they would be working on an English version of the game after releasing it in Japan.
-The remaster of Romancing SaGa 3 was released worldwide on November 11, 2019 for Android, iOS, Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation Vita and Xbox One with the game available in English for the very first time.
+On April 11, 2017, Akitoshi Kawazu tweeted that Square would be working on an English version of the game after releasing it in Japan.
+The remaster of Romancing SaGa 3 was released worldwide on November 11, 2019 for Android, iOS, Nintendo Switch, PlayStation 4, PlayStation Vita, Windows and Xbox One with the game available in English for the first time.

 Gameplay

 When the game begins the player chooses from eight characters to be the lead; additional characters can be found and recruited to the player's party throughout the game.
 The gameplay is similar to other console RPGs of the era, but with several notable differences.
 For example, instead of 'level ups', character stats increase individually depending on their participation in a battle.
 Also, a character has a certain amount of 'LP', which decreases when the character's HP is reduced below zero or when they are hit while their HP remains at zero.
 If the LP of a character is zero, they are removed from the party, but they can be recruited again with the exception of the main character of the current game; if the main character reaches zero LP, it results in an automatic game over.

 During battle, characters can learn ("spark") new techniques which often turn the battle in their favor; the same goes for gaining the ability to evade certain enemy attacks.
 There is also a Commander mode, which requires at least one character more than the lead character, with the lead character on the back lines and out of the battle.
 If players have less than a full party of six, they may use a smaller formations (i.e. using a four-person formation with a party of five so the main character can direct in Commander mode.)
 During Commander mode, techniques that involve multiple characters can be learned, depending on the formation.

 When choosing to play as Mikhail, the player will start with a mini-war campaign, which continues as the game progresses.
 Some of these war campaigns must be won or the player loses the game.
 In these battles, the player controls a band of soldiers instead of individual characters.
 The player issues commands (forward, quick forward, rush, defend, retreat, morale up, etc.).
 The point of the battle is to advance to the other side of the map (the player starts on the right and must advance to the left).